Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

-In this section, we describe a new algorithm, using our main algorithm (\cref{sec:main}) with some minor changes.
-Consider an edge update $(u,v)$ (insertion or deletion) such that at least one vertex from $u$ and $v$ is \ld, wlog say $u$ is \ld.
+\paragraph{Updated main algorithm (based upon \cref{sec:main} with some minor changes} Consider an edge update $(u,v)$ (insertion or deletion) such that at least one vertex from $u$ and $v$ is \ld, w.l.o.g. say $u$ is \ld.
 In this case, if $u$ needs to send a message to its neighbors, $u$ first checks whether $t_{(u,v)} - t_u > S_u/4$ where $t_{(u,v)}$ is the update timestamp it received.
 If $t_{(u,v)} - t_u > S_u/4$ then $u$ henceforth considers itself a \hd vertex.
 Therefore, $u$ notifies all its neighbors about its movement to $V_H$ and performs \cref{alg:low-neighbor} if necessary.
-If $u$ was in the MIS, every neighbor of $u$ that wakes up (say $w$) and needs to enter the MIS, receives $t_{(u,v)}$ from $u$ and needs to check whether $t_{(u,v)} - t_w > S_w/4$.
+If $u$ was in the MIS, every neighbor of $u$ that wakes up (say $w$) and needs to enter the MIS, receives $t_{(u,v)}$ from $u$ and first checks whether $t_{(u,v)} - t_w > S_w/4$ (notifying all of $u$'s neighbors the timestamp requires $O(\log n)$-bit messages assuming the timestamps resets to $0$ after sufficiently many updates).
 If so, it follows the same process as $u$.
 Note that more than one vertex can move from $V_L$ to $V_H$ in a single update.
 However, we will prove later that we can afford to pay for those movements.
+Once a vertex moves to $V_H$, it can return to $V_L$ only by a restart, which means that even if $w$ moved to $V_H$ but $\deg(w) \le deg'(w)$, $w$ will not return to $V_L$ until a restart.
 The rest of the process occurs as we described in the main algorithm.